-Risk management is an important part of the service planning process.
+Risk management is an integral part of the service planning process.
 This enables the proper consideration of strategic, operational and cross cutting risks.

-This strategy and the information contained within the risk management policy statement and the risk management methodology provide a framework to be used by all levels of staff and members in the implementation of risk management as an integral part of good management.
+This strategy, the information contained within the risk management policy statement and the risk management methodology provide a framework to be used by all levels of staff and members in the embedding of risk management as an integral part of good management and good business practice.
 The milestones to be met in embedding risk management are:

-Milestone Frequency EMT monitors agreed corporate actions and assesses additions/deletions to strategic risk register.
-Quarterly Directorate key risks reviewed and new significant risks or opportunities fed into the corporate risk register on a quarterly basis.
-Directorate key risks to be informed by divisional, service and project risk registers.
-Quarterly

-Directorates, divisions, services and projects to clearly identify existing controls regarding the risks identified, and the degree to which they are consistently applied.
+Milestone Frequency CMT monitor agreed corporate actions and assess additions/deletions to strategic risk register.
+Quarterly Directorate key risks reviewed and new significant risks or opportunities fed into the strategic risk register on a quarterly basis.
+Directorate key risks to be informed by directorate, service and programme project risk registers.
+Quarterly Directorates, divisions, services and programme/ projects to clearly identify existing controls regarding the risks identified, and the degree to which they are consistently applied.
 Evidence of the application of controls to be maintained and cross referenced onto the action plans.
 Quarterly or as required by the action plan or project plan Directorates, divisions, services and projects to evaluate existing controls for the degree of mitigation the controls provide and if further control is desirable.
 Quarterly or as required by the action plan or project plan Directors give assurance to Chief Executive regarding internal control, including the management of key risks, within their area of service delivery.
 Quarterly Directors to ensure that risk identification is intrinsically linked to service plan objectives.
 Through performance boards Directors to include performance on managing risks within performance monitoring of service plans and of senior officer's performance contracts/plans and IPMs.
 As per IPM guidelines Include risk management in staff induction/refresher training where this has not yet been incorporated.
 Ongoing Review claims management information with directorates.
-Quarterly Incorporate elements of the business community plans where appropriate, e.g. service continuity arrangements.
+Quarterly Incorporate elements of the business continuity plans where appropriate, e.g. service continuity arrangements.
 Annually Introduce directorate risk champions and develop directorate risk profiles, where these do not already exist.
 Quarterly Develop service unit/business unit risk profiles where these do not already exist.
-As and when required Develop project risk profiles, as appropriate, where these do not already exist.
-At project initiation Statement on Internal Control (incorporating risk management) made by Leader, Chief Executive and Executive Director (CFO), approved by members and published in performance plans and annual accounts.
-Signed annually every June Monitor, update and review the CRMAP to include recommendations and actions arising from various inspection outcomes, changes in legislation etc. Quarterly
+As and when required Develop programme/project risk profiles, as appropriate, where these do not already exist.
+At programme project initiation and throughout life cycle Statement on Internal Control (incorporating risk management) made by Leader, Chief Executive and Executive Director (CFO), approved by members and published in performance plans and annual accounts.
+Signed annually every June Monitor, update and review the CRMAP to include recommendations and actions arising from various inspection outcomes, changes in legislation etc. Quarterly Core risk champions group (CRCG) will provide strategic leadership of risk management and meet to discuss processes and best practice in line with the change management agenda.
+Quarterly following CMT Audit Committee to review SRR, approve and endorse strategy and select risks for scrutiny Quarterly following CMT and annually (CRMS) Cabinet receive report on risk management activity Approve and endorse strategy Annually Council receive report on risk management activity Approve and endorse strategy Annually